googlefonts/googlefonts-project-template/README.md

 our Unified Font Repository, run `make update-ufr` from the command line.

-* Replace the font sources in the `sources` directory with your own fonts.
+* Replace the font sources in the `sources` directory with your own font sources.
 These sources may be either in Glyphs format or UFO/Designspace formats.\
 \
-Unlike many open source distributors, Google Fonts is a **curated content**.
+Unlike many open source distributors, Google Fonts is a collection of **curated content**.
 Fonts shipped to the platform have to match the [Google Fonts Specifications](https://github.com/googlefonts/gf-docs/tree/main/Spec).
 Please read them carefully.\
 \
 *(The sample font provided in this template is [Rubik](https://github.com/googlefonts/rubik/) by Philipp Hubert, Sebastian Fischer, and contributors.)*

-* Then reference the sources in the file `sources/config.yaml`, as well as making any other changes you would like to make based on the instructions in the [Google Font Builder documentation](https://github.com/googlefonts/gftools/blob/main/Lib/gftools/builder/__init__.py).
+* Then reference the sources in the file `sources/config.yaml`, as well as making any other changes you would like to make based on the instructions in the [Google Fonts Builder documentation](https://github.com/googlefonts/gftools/blob/main/Lib/gftools/builder/__init__.py).

 * Add yourself to the `AUTHORS.txt` and `CONTRIBUTORS.txt` files.